Here are 5 things we can expect to hear during Jeremy Hunt’s autumn budget

-On Thursday (17 November), the Chancellor of the Exchequer Jeremy Hunt is due to give an autumn budget speech.
+Jeremy Hunt will give a crucial speech to MPs in the House of Commons today (17 November) outlining the government’s tax and spend plans for the coming months.

-Coming just under two months after the last fiscal policy event - Kwasi Kwarteng’s disastrous mini budget during Liz Truss’s short tenure as Prime Minister - it’s expected Hunt is going to announce a reboot of the austerity we saw throughout much of the 2010s.
+The autumn statement - which is a UK budget in all but name - is likely to see the UK return to a period of austerity.
+It comes just under two months after the previous Conservative government’s disastrous mini budget during Liz Truss’s short tenure as Prime Minister.

-Alongside new PM Rishi Sunak, the Chancellor has to fill a huge £40-£60 billion black hole in the public finances.
-He must also find a way to help people with the cost of living and high interest rates, as well as stave off the worst effects of the recession the UK is set to fall into.
+The Chancellor is set to announce how Rishi Sunak’s administration will fill a huge black hole in the public finances.
+He must also find a way to help people with the cost of living crisis - which became even worse in October - as well as high interest rates, while combating the recession the UK is set to fall into.

 Most Popular

-Hunt’s job has been made all the more difficult because the mini budget crashed the value of the pound, which has hiked government borrowing costs.
-With markets sceptical about the Conservatives’ ability to turn the situation around, any misstep by the Treasury could lead to further economic peril.
+Hunt’s job has been made all the more difficult because the mini budget crashed the value of the pound, hiked government borrowing costs. and led to major market scepticism in the ability of the UK economy to rebound.
+Any misstep by the Treasury could lead to further economic peril.

+Overnight, the Treasury said Hunt will tell the Commons that his plan for the economy will help the UK “face into the storm”.
+The readout said he will also pledge to be “honest about the challenges, and fair in our solutions” and to “protect the vulnerable, because to be British is to be compassionate.”

 So, what could Jeremy Hunt announce?
-Here are the 5 things to look out for on Thursday.
+Here are the 5 things to look out for today.

 Advertisement